 Facilities for the study of chemical engineering or chemical and biochemical engineering at the Colorado School of Mines are among the best in the nation.
-Our modern in-house computer network supports over 50 workstations, and is anchored by a large mass storage device and a 1.1 teraflop Beowulf cluster.
-Specialized undergraduate laboratory facilities exist for the study of polymer properties, and for reaction engineering and unit operations.
-In 1992, the department moved into a new \$11 million facility which included new classroom and office space, as well as high quality laboratories for undergraduate and graduate research.
-Our honors undergraduate research program is open to highly qualified students, and provides our undergraduates with the opportunity to carry out independent research, or to join a graduate research team.
-This program has been highly successful and Mines undergraduate chemical engineering students have won several national competitions and awards based on research conducted while pursuing their baccalaureate degree.
+Our modern in-house computer laboratory supports nearly 60 workstations for students to use in completing their assigned coursework.
+In addition, specialized undergraduate laboratory facilities exist for studying polymer properties, measuring reaction kinetics, characterizing transport phenomena, and for studying several typical chemical unit operations.
+Our honors undergraduate research program is open to highly qualified students and provides our undergraduates with the opportunity to carry out independent research or to join a graduate research team.
+This program has been highly successful and our undergraduate chemical engineering and chemical and biochemical engineering students have won several national competitions and awards based on research conducted while pursuing their baccalaureate degrees.
+We also have a cooperative (Co-Op) education program in which students can earn course credit while gaining work experience in industry.

-The program leading to the degree Bachelor of Science in Chemical Engineering is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012, telephone (410) 347-7700.
+Programs leading to the degree of Bachelor of Science in Chemical Engineering and to the degree of Bachelor of Science in Chemical and Biochemical Engineering are both accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET), 111 Market Place, Suite 1050, Baltimore, MD 21202-4012, telephone (410) 347-7700.